 A lot of people dont pay attention to the lid.
 But a good tight fitting lid, can prevent evaporation of liquid.
 It can also help you steam food and accelerate cooking.

 I am simply amazed by the design of their lid.
 It is incredibly heavy duty and thick.
 I think it shares the same thickness of their pot.
 This is great because it means that the chance of steam escaping is lower.
 Quite frankly, no other manufacturer makes lids of this thickness anymore.
 Not only that, they have a “Thermo Lid” technology, which basically means double wall.
 A double wall surface prevent heat from getting transferred.
-What that means is that it will stay cool for longer.
-It is also brushed so that it wont stain overtime.
+It will stay cool for longer and reduce the chance of burning your hand.
+The brush finish is a nice touch as well.

 All Clad lid is great and I never had issues with it warping.
-However, it is also considerably thinner than their cookware.
-Although it is a great design, it is simply not as good as Demeyere.
+However, it is also considerably thinner than Demeyere.
+Although it does its job, it is simply not as good as Demeyere.
 Demeyere wins this round.

 Demeyere vs All Clad Exterior and Interior Finish